-For the third time, Sam’s Club has lost an appeal in a personal injury action that awarded a woman $1 million for injuries she sustained in a New Jersey store after being hit in the leg with a flatbed cart.
+Last year, Sam’s Club lost an appeal for the third time in a personal injury action that awarded a woman $1 million for injuries she sustained in a New Jersey store.
+The woman had been hit in the leg with a flatbed cart.

 “Viewed in the light most favorable to plaintiff, the evidence makes clear plaintiff suffered disfiguring scarring, numbness, ongoing constant pain, and impairment of the use of her leg,” the New Jersey Appellate Division wrote in their February 2018 decision, Newton v.
 Sam’s Club.
 “Defendant has not clearly and convincingly established that the damage award is a miscarriage of justice.
 To be sure, this was a high verdict, but that does not mean it was excessive.”

 With such eye-popping verdicts still being handed out, retail store safety—and getting employees to follow all the steps on your retail store safety checklist—is critical.
 Even a small mistake, like the one that led to the million-dollar verdict against Sam’ Club, can be a costly.
 In the case, a 72-year-old woman was struck in the leg by a flatbed cart loaded with boxes of chicken wings pushed by another customer (which a Sam’s Club employee had retrieved for the customer).

 How can a retail company reduce the risk of injuries?
 Such a question is clearly too simplistic to answer.

 What a retail organization can do to cut injuries depends on what it has already done, its risks, and where it is along the safety management continuum.

 But the question “what did you do to cut injuries?,” while unable to provide universally applicable answers, can help to highlight real-world examples of safety success.